-Diversity Spend Report
+Diversity Spend Report to the Board of Trustees

-(33) This report responds to the Board of Trustees' request for periodic information on diversity spend expenditures.
-The report lists expenditures by diversity spend vendor for the period of July 1, 2018, through September 30, 2018.
+(33) This report responds to the Board of Trustees' request for periodic information on Diversity Spend expenditures.
+The report lists expenditures by Diversity Spend vendor for the period of July 1, 2018, through September 30, 2018.
 A copy has been filed with the secretary of the Board.